xamarin/WebSharp/docs/vsc/vsc-debug.md

 ![main breakpoint](./screenshots/nodejs_debugicon.png)

-Select the `Debug Windows Main` if your debugging from a windows machine or `Debug Mac Main` if your debugging from a Mac OSX machine from the Debug Configuration Drop Down.
+Select the `Debug Windows Main` if you are debugging from a windows machine or `Debug Mac Main` if you are debugging from a Mac OSX machine from the Debug Configuration Drop Down.

 ![Debug Windows Main](./screenshots/debug-drop-down.png)